httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 In many cases, these protocols are ad hoc; they are intended for only deployment on the server side, and consumption by a limited set of clients.
-A body of practices and tools has arisen around defining such "HTTP APIs" that favours these conditions.
+A body of practices and tools has arisen around defining HTTP-based APIs that favours these conditions.

 However, when such a protocol is standarised, it is typically deployed on multiple servers, implemented a number of times, and might be consumed by a broader variety of clients.
 Such diversity brings a different set of concerns, and tools and practices intended for a single-server deployment might not be suitable.

-In particular, standards-defined HTTP APIs need to more carefully consider how extensibility and evolution will be handled, how different deployment requirements will be accommodated, and how clients will evolve with the API.
+In particular, standards-defined HTTP-based APIs need to more carefully consider how extensibility and evolution will be handled, how different deployment requirements will be accommodated, and how clients will evolve with the API.

 At the same time, the IETF has a tradition of protocol reuse (e.g., {{?TELNET=RFC0854}} as a